 1 Search Engine Rank Tracking in Rank Math PRO

 Rank Math PRO‘s Rank Tracker has the ability to track the keyword performance of your selected keywords.
-You can enter the keywords in the Rank tracker, and we will monitor its performance so that you can have a clear picture of which keywords are performing well as compared to the others.
+You can enter the keywords in the Rank tracker, and we will monitor their performance so that you can have a clear picture of which keywords are performing well as compared to the others.

 In order to use the Rank Tracker feature, head over to Rank Math > Analytics > Rank Tracker as shown below:

 2 How to Add New Keywords to Track in the Rank Tracker?